RakhithJK/freedomofpress-dangerzone-wiki/Installing-Dangerzone.md

 ## Install in Linux

-We run a repositories with Dangerzone packages for these Linux distributions:
+We run repositories with Dangerzone packages for these Linux distributions:

 - Ubuntu 21.04 (hirsute)
 - Ubuntu 20.10 (groovy)